 The function is mostly useful for Bash Booster developers.

-is non-zero, message will be logged with ERROR
+If CODE is non-zero, message will be logged with ERROR level.

 bb-exit 1 "Something went wrong"